Expert Heart Care

-An echocardiogram, often called "echo," is a graphic outline of the heart's movement.
-During this test, high-frequency sound waves (ultrasound) are sent into the body.
+An echocardiogram — often called an echo — is a graphic outline of the heart's movement.
+During this ultrasound exam, high-frequency sound waves are sent into the body.
 Echoes received are used to produce an image of the heart's chambers and valves.
 This allows the sonographer to evaluate chamber size, muscle function and valve structure and function.
 In conjunction with two-dimensional pictures, Doppler ultrasound and color Doppler are used to evaluate the blood flow through the heart and across the valves.

-A stress echocardiogram ("stress echo") is a non-invasive test that combines ultrasound pictures of the heart with an exercise test.
+A stress echocardiogram — sometimes called a stress echo — is a non-invasive test that combines ultrasound pictures of the heart with an exercise test.
 It checks the coronary arteries for narrowing by evaluating muscle function at rest and after exercise.

 An electrocardiogram (ECG or EKG) detects the electrical impulses that cause the heart to contract.
 Changes in the EKG signal can indicate electrical disturbances of the heart conducting system, as well as structural abnormalities.
 For the EKG to chart the heart's electrical activity, electrodes are placed on the chest, wrists and ankles and are connected to a monitor that displays the heart's electrical impulses.

 Nuclear cardiology evaluates the function of the heart using radioisotopes injected into the bloodstream, which are tracked by a camera that photographs the progress of the isotope through the body.
 Nuclear cardiology can also examine how well blood is flowing to the heart muscle and measure the pumping function of the heart.